DevExpress-Examples/obsolete-blazor-DxDataGrid-bind-to-DataTable/Readme.md

 <!-- default badges end -->
 # Blazor Grid - Bind to a DataTable object

-The **DxGrid** component supports binding to **DataTable** objects out of the box.
-You can generate such an object and pass it directly to the Grid's [Data](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.Data) property.
+You can bind a **DxGrid** component to a **DataTable** object.
+Generate such an object and pass it directly to the Grid's [Data](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid.Data) property.

 ![Grid - Bind to DataTable](bind-grid-to-datatable.png)